MindsIgnited/ai-activity-summary/SETUP.md

 - Milestone information when available
 - Author and assignee details
 - Direct links to issues
+- **User-Specific**: Only issues you created are included

 ### Comments
 - Comments on commits, merge requests, and issues
 - Comment content and author information
 - Direct links to specific comments
 - Project context for each comment
+- **User-Specific**: Only comments you authored are included

 ## Teams Activity Types

-The Teams integration tracks the following activities for the specified user:
+The Teams integration tracks the following activities for the authenticated user:

 ### Messages
-- Channel messages sent by the specified user
+- Channel messages sent by the authenticated user
 - Message content, author, and timestamps
 - Direct links to messages in Teams
-- Filtered by `TEAMS_EMAIL` configuration
+- **User-Specific**: Only your own messages are included

 ### Calls
 - Teams call records where the user was organizer or participant
 - Call subject and organizer information
 - Join URLs for recorded calls
-- Filtered by `TEAMS_EMAIL` configuration
+- **User-Specific**: Only calls you organized or participated in

 ### Calendar Events
-- Calendar events from the specified user's calendar
+- Calendar events from the authenticated user's calendar
 - Event details, attendees, and duration
 - Online meeting information when available
 - Direct links to calendar events
-- User-specific calendar access via `TEAMS_EMAIL`
+- **User-Specific**: Only your own calendar events are included